PCS Wireless, LLC Privacy Policy

 Unless a longer period is required by law, we generally apply the following retention periods:

-- Business contact information (name, work email, phone, role): retained for 3 years after the last business interaction or termination of the commercial relationship.
-PCS may retain this information for longer periods where required to comply with legal, tax, accounting, audit, fraud‑prevention, or regulatory obligations, to establish or defend legal claims, or where a longer retention period is otherwise permitted or required by applicable law.
+• Contact information for supplier, customer, and partner representatives (name, work email, phone, role): retained for up to 3 years after the last meaningful business interaction or the end of the commercial relationship.
+PCS may retain this information for longer periods where required to comply with legal, tax, accounting, audit, fraudprevention, or regulatory obligations, to establish or defend legal claims, or where a longer retention period is otherwise permitted or required by applicable law.

 Where specific retention periods cannot be provided, we apply the following criteria to determine retention duration: